lucacorti/lapin/docs/main.md

 ### Reusable, static or dynamic configuration ###

-If you need to configure a lot of channels in the same way, you can *use* the `Lapin.Pattern` to define channel settings.
-A pattern is simply a collection of behaviour callbacks bundled in a module, which you can then reuse in any worker module when you need the same behaviour in any channel.
+If you need to configure a lot of channels in the same way, you can use a `Lapin.Pattern` to define channel settings.
+A pattern is simply a collection of behaviour callbacks bundled in a module, which you can then reuse in any worker module when you need the same kind of interaction pattern in a channel.

 To do this, you need to define your pattern module by *use* ing `Lapin.Pattern` and specify it in your worker module by passing the *pattern* key when *use* ing